 by Mary Howard, RN

-We will look at why some meat is better than others for you and why some fats are better than others for you.
-What are these Omega fats, anyway?
-We will also look at why the fat ratio of meat and eggs can be affected by the animal’s feed and living conditions.
-We’ll also touch on the fact that just because an animal was raised on an organic feed it still may not have the nutrients needed to make their meat healthy.
+I will explain to you why the fat ratio of meat and eggs can be affected by the animal’s feed and living conditions.
+I’ll also touch on why feeding an animal organic feed doesn’t mean it was fed the nutrients needed to create healthy meat.

 What are Omega Fatty Acids?

 To figure out what Omega fatty acids are we will touch on just the basics.
 Fats are compounds called Lipids.
 They are chemical compounds of Carbon, Hydrogen, and Oxygen.
 Fatty acids are the refined fuel forms of fat and some cells, like the heart, prefer them over glucose (sugar).
 Fatty acids are named according to the number of carbons in their chain, for example Omega 3, Omega 6.
 Because there are fewer carbons in an Omega 3’s chain has some to do with why they are better for you.
 Your HDL (Good Cholesterol) comes from Omega 3’s.